drinkbird/drinkbird.github.io/_drafts/the-decision-everyone-agreed-with-and-no-one-believed.md

 The agenda said the meeting was about deciding *whether* to proceed.
 Most of the conversation was about *how* to proceed.

-Questions about sequencing, staffing and delivery sound like scrutiny, but they quietly assume the decision itself has already been made.
+Questions about how to deliver the plan sound like scrutiny, but they quietly assume the decision itself has already been made.
 Once a room has spent twenty minutes discussing milestones, returning to "should we do this at all?" feels like taking the meeting backwards.
 I have seen this happen often enough that implementation detail now makes me suspicious when the decision is supposedly still open.

 The proposal also arrived after several weeks of visible preparation.
 None of that made it the right plan, but it changed the social weight of saying no: rejecting it meant invalidating work from people in the room, while approving it kept things moving.

 A proof of concept can settle far more than the narrow question it was built to answer.
-An experienced engineer may present it as an experiment, while the room experiences it as a nearly completed decision whose technology and structural choices arrive together with something that already runs.
-Anyone proposing a different direction now carries the burden of arguing against visible progress, often without having been given equivalent time to build an alternative.
+An experienced engineer may present it as an experiment, while the room experiences it as a nearly completed decision because it already runs.
+Anyone proposing a different direction now carries the burden of arguing against its technology and structure, often without having been given equivalent time to build an alternative.

 Prototypes are useful, but the team should write down which question the prototype is testing and which choices remain open.
 Otherwise, the proof of concept acquires production status simply because it is the only option that already exists.

 {% include link.html title="Daniel Kahneman's Thinking, Fast and Slow" tag="thinkingfastandslow" %} describes how readily we search for evidence that supports the story already in front of us.
-In a group, that confirmation bias becomes social.
-Once a proposal looks like the emerging consensus, people stop asking what would disprove it and start contributing reasons it could work.
+In a group, that confirmation bias becomes social: once a proposal looks like the emerging consensus, people stop asking what would disprove it and start contributing reasons it could work.

 ![the one item nobody actually discussed]({{ site.baseurl }}/images/decision-meeting-agenda.png)